akamariadis/akamariadis.github.io/README.md

-To access the website please copy and paste the following URL on a browser of your choice!
+To access the website please click on the following URL!

 https://akamariadis.github.io